mbelaloui/Ansible/README.md

 NB : The inventories are merged in alphabetical order according to the filenames so the result can be controlled by adding prefixes to the files.
 If a variable is defined in the inventor_1.yml and in the inventory_2.yml and group_1.yml and host_1.yml.
-It's the value in the host_1.yml that will be taken account,
+It's the value in the host_1.yml that will be taken account.

-# Roles to write:

-## Role 1 to all new machine  `init machine`
-- With raw module install python in the target machines
-- Send ssh-key.pub to the target machines
-- Change the connection security to accept only keepass
-- Restart ssh service

-## Role 2 Config system to handle distributed services
-- Call the role 1
-- Swap 1%
-- Ulimit <fd, Numbere of threads, lock memory>
-- Increase the limit of the virtual memory.

-### `NB : the deb and rpm pachages of easticsearch will configure the virtual memory and Numbere of threads automaticly`

-## Role 3 `Install default elasticsearch`
-- Call the role 2
-- Install elasticsearch.deb
-- configure Heap-Jvm

-## Role 4 `install Master node elasticearch`
-- Call the role 3
-- Configure port `close 9200 Port`
-- Copie the template file to the target machine

-## Role 5 `install Data node elasticearch`
-- Call the role 3
-- Copie the template file to the target machine

-## Role 6 `install Coordinating node elasticearch`
-- Call the role 3
-- Copie the template file to the target machine

-## Role 6 `install Ingest node elasticearch`
-- Call the role 3
-- Copie the template file to the target machine